 Location Matters for Beekeeping

-Once you’re sure that you’re ready to commit to beekeeping, start by scouting out the best possible location.
-A backyard area will do just fine.
+Once you’re sure that you’re ready to commit to beekeeping and keeping bees for honey production, start by scouting out the best possible location.
+A backyard beekeeping area will do just fine.

 When selecting the exact position for your hive, keep these tips in mind.